 Horror films are something you have to prepare for.
 Whether it’s gripping the seat or shielding your eyes or ears from the grossness, or wrapping yourself up in a Lovecraftian or Puritan world, great horror movies are much more than jump scares.
 Utilizing the sound of floorboards, the movement of shadows, the unpredictability of mist, horrific or hilarious (or hilariously horrific) deaths, or a tingling film score—this genre is always playing with the audience.
 The greatest horror flicks can be heady and philosophical, slapstick or serious—in short, if you’re a fan of horror, most likely you’re a fan of cinema.
 No other genre best represents how the moving image can affect us—by using every filmmaking tool in the toolshed: sound, image, score and dialogue.

-If you’re a regular reader you’ve probably noticed that we’ve been combing each decade of cinematic history to unearth the horror gems from each filmmaking era.
+If you’re a regular reader, you’ve probably seen our lists breaking down the best horror films.
+We’ve combed each decade of cinematic history to unearth the horror gems from each filmmaking era.
 If you’re new to us, well, we greatly respect the genre and love uncovering new haunted burial grounds.
-Over the past month we’ve recommended more than 250+ horror films.
 But what are our true, true favorites?

 As always, sound off in the comments what you love and hate about this list, or that you now hope to see.